UPPMAX/uppmax_intro_cases/docs/overview2.md

 ## Organisational orienteering

-- [VR/SRC](https://www.vr.se/english.html) and a consortium of universities funds [SNIC](http://www.snic.se) — the Swedish National Infrastructure for Computing
+- [VR/SRC](https://www.vr.se/english.html) and a consortium of universities funds [NAISS](http://www.naiss.se) — the National Academic Infrastructure for Supercomputing in Sweden
-- SNIC and Uppsala University fund [UPPMAX](http://uppmax.uu.se). — UU’s supercomputing centre.
+- NAISS and Uppsala University fund [UPPMAX](http://uppmax.uu.se). — UU’s supercomputing centre.
 - Compute and Storage is a unit of [NBIS](https://nbis.se/), the national bioinformatics support infrastructure and a SciLifeLab platform, and is hosted by UPPMAX.

 ## UPPMAX missions
-- Mission for SNIC: to provide a quality high-performance computing environment nationally
+- Mission for NAISS: to provide a quality high-performance computing environment nationally
   - General purpose
   - Data intensive
   - Sensitive data (human sequences)